lambda2/rapis/README.md

 ### Errors

-All errors in the 4xx must return a body containing a `error` key, containing the error code.
-This code must be identical over the same kinds of errors.
-The body should also contain a `message` key, containing a more detailled description of the error.
+- All errors in the 4xx must return a body containing a `error` key, containing the error code.

+- This code must be human readable, and identical over the same kinds of errors.

+- The body should also contain a `message` key, containing a more detailled description of the error.

 ```json
 {